sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 ## Preparing the ROM Images

+{: .warning}
+As a rule of thumb, ALWAYS eject the `ROMEMUL` volume after making any changes to the files.
+This will ensure that the changes are correctly saved and reflected in the emulator.

 ### Connecting the Device to a Computer

 The SidecarTridge TOS emulator has two modes: mass storage mode for transferring TOS image files and ROM emulation mode for booting the Atari ST with the selected TOS image.
 This section focuses on mass storage mode.